 This project is annotating the pronunciation of various words in different Frisian accents.
 Machine learning technology such as support vector machines will then be used to cluster the different Frisian accents.
 The result will be a map of the different Frisian accents in Friesland.
 Read more about Automatic Recognition of Frisian Speakers.

 Dr. J.C. van Rij-Tange, prof.dr.
 J. Järvikivi, University of Alberta, Department of Linguistics

 With the aid of eye-tracking glasses that follow the pupil, researchers will look at how language develops in young children.
 The recordings made with the eye-tracking glasses will be manually annotated, but this can be speeded up by using image-recognition and language-recognition technology.
 Read more about Automatic Processing of Eye Tracking Movies.

 This tool enables you to enter search queries that allow you to download social media data.
 For instance tweets over a certain period or profile details.
 The tool annotates this data and processes it for further analysis.
 COSMO is available to all UG students and staff.
 Request access

 An evolving online research tool to facilitate the study of agonistic networks in the ancient, post-classical world.
 It is part of a wider research project on the history of athletic and other agonistic festivals from 300 BC-AD 300.
 More information

-A digital tool for the study, presentation, and preservation of material and textual remains of funerary practices in the Hellenistic and Roman Near East.
+A digital tool developed by the Geodienst for the study, presentation, and preservation of material and textual remains of funerary practices in the Hellenistic and Roman Near East.
 More information

 We develop course material in the field of Machine Learning, Deep Neural Networks, programming in Python, and scraping and structuring data from the internet.